You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 Warehouse employees select the ordered goods and start the packing process.

-You choose the perfect box for the product based on its size.
+The perfect box for the product based on its size is selected.

 Select shipping carrier: